-Many friends asked me about how many languages that I know.
+Many friends asked me about how many languages I know.
 I was born in Medan, Indonesia.
 Luckily, Indonesia is a diverse country and so does Medan.
 You can find the diversity of Medan in almost anything, such as ethnicity, culture, language, culinary.

 Born as a Chinese-Indonesian of Fujian (Hokkien) ancestry, I speak Fujianese (Hokkien).
 This language is widely used among Chinese-Indonesian in Medan.
-However, there is also Chinese-Indonesian like Cantonese, Hakka, etc. Therefore, they may have their languages too!
+However, there are also Chinese-Indonesian like Cantonese, Hakka, etc. Therefore, they may have their languages too!